-Jeanne Wilkinson is an artist and writer living in Brooklyn, NY.
+Jeanne Wilkinson is an artist and writer living in Brooklyn, NY and Madison, WI.
 Her writing has been featured on WNYC’s “Leonard Lopate Show,” on the NPR show “Living on Earth,” in Columbia Journal online, Digging Through the Fat, Raven's Perch and New Millennium Writings.
 Her critical essays and reviews have been published in Sculpture, American Ceramics, Ceramics Monthly, The New York Review of Art, Review Magazine, D'Art International, Cover Magazine, Tribeca Trib and numerous artists' catalogs.
-She also has a blog about art, life and whatever else comes up at jeannewilkinson.blogspot.com (currently on hold to work on other writing projects).

 Having grown up on the edge of the pristine waters of Lake Superior, Wilkinson is attracted to the colors and dynamic forms of nature.
 She is also aware of current environmental dilemmas and concerns which are at times reflected in her artwork.
 The Painted People’s "Night in the City" series, called "iridescent" by the critic Dan Bischoff, hints at the apocalyptic nature of 21st century life.
 Her video installation "Voyage" tracks the surreal journey of a mountain lion from city to wilderness, and another, the "The Sun and the Horn," celebrates the Summer Solstice.
 Using two projectors, she projects on translucent scrims, giving the imagery a mysterious, ever-changing flow and also allowing people to interact with the imagery.
 She then photographs these interactions, adding yet another layer to the experience.